 AdSense does have a slightly unusual VAT set-up.
 The best advice is to talk to a qualified accountant about the situation mentioning that AdSense uses the VAT Reverse Charge (or “tax-shift”) mechanism.

 Although I’m not an accountant, I have been receiving AdSense payments to a VAT registered business for over a decade.
-I have then been through these issues myself (including with several accountants) and can share my own understanding.
+I have then been through these issues myself (including with several accountants and two VAT inspectors) and can share my own understanding.

 What is the VAT reverse charge mechanism?